AdaCore/spark2014/docs/guidance/main.rst

   medium: "V" might not be initialized

-Choose a unit in which GNATprove reports an unproved initialization check and open it in GPS.
-You can launch flow analysis on only this unit by opening the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow analysis` mode in the GPS panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.
-To investigate an unproved initialization check, click on the corresponding check message in the GPS :guilabel:`Locations` tab.
+Choose a unit in which GNATprove reports an unproved initialization check and open it in GNAT Studio.
+You can launch flow analysis on only this unit by opening the :menuselection:`SPARK --> Examine File` menu, selecting the :guilabel:`flow analysis` mode in the GNAT Studio panel, checking the :guilabel:`Do not report warnings` box, unchecking the :guilabel:`Report checks proved` box, and clicking :guilabel:`Execute`.
+To investigate an unproved initialization check, click on the corresponding check message in the GNAT Studio :guilabel:`Locations` tab.
 The editor should move to the corresponding location in your program.

 .. index:: False alarm